webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

   - If you still don't know basic JSF well enough you might get told by support teams or forums that you should by now have read either or both of these excellent books from genuine experts behind JSF:
     - [Core JavaServer Faces (4th Edition)](https://www.amazon.ca/Core-JavaServer-Faces-David-Geary/dp/0133795748) covers most of JSF2.2 (and has a chapter on PrimeFaces).
     - [JavaServer Faces (2.0) : The Complete Reference](http://www.goodreads.com/book/show/7213221-javaserver-faces-2-0): from 2010.
 Although it desperately needs an update for JSF2.3, it is still essential reading.
   - [The JSF 2.0 Cookbook](https://www.packtpub.com/web-development/jsf-20-cookbook) from 2010 is good (but likewise desperately needs updating for JSF2.3).
+The same author Anghel Leonard however now also offers [Mastering JavaServer Faces 2.2](https://www.packtpub.com/application-development/mastering-javaserver-faces-22) from 2014.
-  - Both of these from Arjan Tijms' Weblog are highly recomended:
+  - Both of these from Arjan Tijms' Weblog are highly recommended:
     - [What's new in JSF2.2](http://arjan-tijms.omnifaces.org/p/jsf-22.html) from 2013.
     - [What's new in JSF2.3](http://arjan-tijms.omnifaces.org/p/jsf-23.html) from 2016.

   - And from Andy Schwartz's Weblog 2009: [What's New in JSF2](https://andyschwartz.wordpress.com/2009/07/31/whats-new-in-jsf-2/) (has some good further reading links).

 - For suspected **PrimeFaces** issues: